cdhigh/KindleEar/docs/English/reader.md

 The extracted word is sent to your deployed KindleEar site for translation, and the response is displayed.

 ### Installing Dictionaries
-1. KindleEar supports online dictionaries such as [dict.org](https://dict.org/), [dict.cc](https://www.dict.cc/), [dict.cn](http://dict.cn/), and [Merriam-Webster](https://www.merriam-webster.com/).
+1. KindleEar supports online dictionaries such as [dict.org](https://dict.org/), [dict.cc](https://www.dict.cc/), [dict.cn](http://dict.cn/), [Merriam-Webster](https://www.merriam-webster.com/), [Oxford](https://www.oxfordlearnersdictionaries.com/).
 These dictionaries require no installation and are ready to use out of the box.

 2. KindleEar also supports offline dictionaries in the stardict format.
 After downloading the corresponding dictionary, unzip it into the `data/dict` directory.
 You can organize different dictionaries into subdirectories.
 Then, restart the KindleEar service to refresh the dictionary list.

+3. The first time you look up a word in the offline dictionary may be slow because it needs to create an index file (suffix: trie), especially for large dictionaries.
+It is not recommended to use large dictionaries in KindleEar.

-3. By default, American English morphology queries are supported.
+4. By default, American English morphology queries are supported.
 If you need to support morphology rules for other languages, please download the corresponding Hunspell format files (.dic/.aff), and then copy them to `data/dict/morphology`.
 Be careful not to store them in a subdirectory.
 KindleEar will automatically use the morphology rules that match the book's language.
 As for where to download Hunspell/MySpell morphology files, you can search on websites such as GitHub or SourceForge.
 Additionally, here is a [link](https://sourceforge.net/projects/goldendict/files/better%20morphologies/1.0/) you can check.